arachne-framework/factui/README.md

 ## Future Improvments

+### Basic Implementation

 Currently, FactUI works by putting a thin wrapper around Clara's external interfaces, enforcing Datom-style semantics (tempids, identity, upsert, cardinality-one) at the boundary.
 This works fine, but is a tiny bit hacky, as well as causing potential issues in a multi-threaded environment.

 The "correct" way to do it is to implment new types to satisfy Clara's various Memory-related protocols.
 In theory, this would be both faster and safer.
 But it's also a lot of work, and a lot of work to get *right* since it integrates deeply with the internal engine.

 The wrapper will do for now, but eventually it would be cool to do it the right way and see what performance looks like.

+### Components

+We should support components, and associated logic (e.g, asserting and overwriting a card-many component attribute should retract the entire nested structure)